Vice Chairman, USPS Board of Governors

 Anton G. Hajjar was appointed to the Postal Service Board of Governors by President Joseph R. Biden and was confirmed by the Senate on May 28, 2021.
 Hajjar will serve for the remainder of a seven-year term that expires on December 8, 2023.
-He currently serves on the Audit and Finance and Operations Committees.
+On January 12, 2022, he was unanimously elected by his fellow Governors to serve as vice chairman of the Board of Governors.
+He currently serves on the Board’s Compensation and Governance, Operations, and Election Mail Committees.

 Hajjar previously served as the general counsel of the American Postal Workers Union, AFL-CIO.
-Prior to this position he represented unions and workers while serving of counsel at Murphy Anderson PLLC and as a principal at O'Donnell, Schwartz & Anderson, PC.
+Before this position he represented unions and workers while serving as counsel at Murphy Anderson PLLC, and as a principal at O'Donnell, Schwartz & Anderson, PC.

-Hajjar has also served as an advisor and pro bono attorney in employment discrimination cases, including those of Arab- and Muslim-Americans following the September 11, 2001, terrorist attacks.
+Hajjar has also been an advisor and pro bono attorney in employment discrimination cases, many involving Arab- and Muslim-Americans.
 He continues to serve as a legal advisor to the American-Arab Anti-Discrimination Committee.

-Hajjar is a graduate of Fordham University and Tulane University Law School.
-Following law school, he served as a law clerk for Judge John Minor Wisdom of the United States Court of Appeals for the Fifth Circuit.
+Hajjar is a graduate of Fordham University and Tulane University Law School, where he was a member of the Tulane Law Review.
+He also clerked for the Hon.
+Judge John Minor Wisdom of the United States Court of Appeals for the Fifth Circuit.